LarshVakil/Leetcode/README.md

 # 🧑‍💻 LeetCode Solutions

 Welcome to my LeetCode portfolio!
-This repo contains my algorithmic problem solutions.
+This repository contains my algorithmic problem solutions.

 > **Note:** This repository was previously synced with LeetSync and is now maintained automatically via [LeetHub](https://github.com/QasimWani/LeetHub).